 Nothing is worse than having mass amounts of snow lumped on your car, hindering you from getting to work on time in the mornings.
 It is also much better for any other vehicles, such as the lawnmower, to be sitting in a garage than outdoors in winter.
 So when you have time, it would be wise to move some of those things around so you can bring the car in.

 There are always some basic house maintenance projects you need to undertake before winter arrives.
 When was the last time you checked your gutters?
 In the colder, wetter months you need to make sure that any water on your roofs is going to drain away properly.
 The gutters are a key part of this.

 You should also check the seals on your windows and doors.
 Cold winter draughts can be horrible and the summer is a much better time to address issues like this.
+Heavy snowfall or other elements of a cold winter can mean power outages, so you may want to contact a residential generator service so you can have a backup power source.
+Losing your means of heating the house at a time when you need it most can be quite uncomfortable and also bad for the health of your household members, which makes this a worthwhile investment.
 Going through your house and making a list of all the issues that need to be fixed might seem time-consuming but it could also reveal a problem you were not aware of.
 Don’t neglect house maintenance until it is too late.